 What we find is this works fantastically while it’s working, but it’s very brittle.
-If a data system changes, an API changes, an authentication protocol changes, you need to change the commission plan, or even things as seemingly simple as a time zone changes, it can throw off the entire system.
-And since it was built based on an individual’s knowledge, if they’re no longer around to maintain it, often what happens is they get retained on a “retainer” basis to help support the spreadsheet for when issues inevitably arise, or it gets scraped and people move back to manual spreadsheets with all the glorious associated challenges.
+If a data system changes, an API changes, an authentication protocol changes, you need to change the commission plan, or even things as seemingly simple as a time zone change, it can throw off the entire system.
+And since it was built based on an individual’s knowledge, if they’re no longer around to maintain it, often what happens is they get retained on a “retainer” basis to help support the spreadsheet for when issues inevitably arise, or it gets scrapped and people move back to manual commission spreadsheets with all the glorious associated challenges.

 We define a roll-up as anytime you have an individual (or group of individuals) that receive a commission on sales completed by a group they are over.
 For instance, a manager may lead a team of 10 sales reps, and the manager may get a percentage of all the sales completed by their team.
 We would call this a roll-up.